List of power stations in New York

-This is a list of electricity-generating power stations in New York, sorted by type and name.
+This is a list of electricity-generating power stations in the U.S. state of New York, sorted by type and name.
 A more complete list can be found on the NYISO website in the planning data and reference docs section where an annual report call the Load and Capacity Data Report, or the "Gold Book" is listed.
 The list is located in Table III-2 of the report.

+In 2023, New York had a total summer capacity of 40,230 MW through all of its power plants, and a net generation of 124,039 GWh.
+In 2024, the electrical energy generation mix was 48.7% natural gas, 21.3% hydroelectric, 20.6% nuclear, 4.6% wind, 2.6% solar, 1.2% biomass, 0.3% petroleum, and 0.8% other.
+Small-scale solar including customer-owned photovoltaic panels delivered an additional net 4,526 GWh to New York's electricity grid in 2024.
+This was about 33 percent more than the amount generated by the state's utility-scale photovoltaic plants.

 List of resources

-The following is a list of existing generation resources contained in the NYISO's 2018 Gold Book grouped by station location.
+The following is a list of existing generation resources contained in the NYISO's 2018 Gold Book, grouped by station location.

 Other plants

 This is a list of plants not mentioned by name in the NYISO Gold Book.

 Retired plants

 This is a list of retired plants.